lorrainea/2016_hCED/README.md

   -q, --q-length              <int>     The q-gram length.
 Default: 5.
   -l, --block-length          <int>     The length of each block.
 Default: sqrt(seq_len).
  Optional for Stage 2 (Refinement):
-  -P, --refine-blocks         <dbl>     Refine the alignment of saCSC by
+  -P, --refine-blocks         <dbl>     Refine the rotation returned by saCSC by
                                         checking P blocks of the ends.
 Default: 1.
   -m, --score-match           <int>     Score of match for refinement.
 Default: 1.
   -r, --score-mismatch        <int>     Score of mismatch for refinement.
 Default: -1.